 How to get to Mainz from Frankfurt

 By train: Direct trains run between Frankfurt and Mainz up to 6-7 times a day.
-Travel time is only half an hour.
+The travel time is only half an hour.
 Departure is from Frankfurt Main Train Station.
 The fare is approximately 15-16 euros for a seat in the second class.
 You can check the current timetable and purchase tickets on the Raileurope service.
 I use Raileurope regularly to check out the current train timetable.
 It is a very convenient service for using, because I can compare different routes and duration of the train journey; it also has many other useful options.

 By renting a car: at Frankfurt Airport you can rent a car for travelling at your own pace around Germany.
-During your trip you may try excellent quality of German roads (autobahns).
+During your trip you may try the excellent quality of German roads (autobahns).
 The other advantage is that there is no need to depend on public transport schedules.

 Where to stay in Mainz